Logo

 As a result, they may work out the internal operation of a system and connected devices, steal cryptographic keys, or even gain control over the system.

-A power analysis attack requires physical access to an embedded system in order to probe its connections and detect changes in power consumption.
+• Power analysis requires physical access to an embedded system in order to probe its connections and detect changes in power consumption.
 These changes depend on the data processed by the system, so hackers may detect when a system processes a particular type of information and intercept it.
-To prevent this attack, use data masking techniques to modify sensitive content and make it look like unimportant data.

-Electromagnetic analysis provides hackers another way to look inside embedded software without hacking it.
-Hackers can use electromagnetic analysis to record and analyze emissions from a device, figure out its cryptographic operations, and even extract secret keys.
-This is the most time-consuming and costly type of attack as it requires:
+• Electromagnetic analysis provides hackers with a way to record and analyze emissions from a device, figure out its cryptographic operations, and even extract secret keys.
+This is the most time-consuming and costly type of attack as it requires physical proximity to an targeted embedded system, information on the layout of the device, and isolation from other devices to protect the system from electromagnetic interference.

 Read also